Drugs and Pregnancy: How to Safely Detox While Pregnant

 Drug Abuse and Pregnancy Facts and Stats

-- According to a Vanderbilt study, the problem of drug use in pregnant women is worsening in the U.S., with a drug-dependent baby born every 25 minutes at a cost of $1.5 billion in additional healthcare.
+A Vanderbilt study showed that the problem of drug use in pregnant women is worsening in the U.S. A drug-dependent baby is born every 25 minutes at a cost of $1.5 billion in additional healthcare.
 Other research shows that a baby is born dependent on opiates every 30 minutes.

 - Marijuana (20%)

 - Methamphetamines (15.6%)

 - Hallucinogens and PCP (0.6%)

 Stigma is one reason many pregnant women don’t get help for their substance abuse.
 But there shouldn’t be any shame involved.
 By seeking out medical detox while pregnant, expectant mothers will be able to protect both their own health and that of their child.

 The Dangers of Drug Use During Pregnancy to the Mother and Baby